Not To Stop

 Explanation

-I was at such a beach on Oahu when I was sixteen and had my first drink at the original Trader Vic’s, a dirty brown flowering on which a lifetime of umbrella drinks rests.
+I was at such a beach on Oahu when I was sixteen and had my first drink at the original Trader Vic’s, a brown rum incubation on which a lifetime of umbrella drinks rests.
 To this day I stare at the surf beyond the Royal Hawaiian banyan tree, and suns set repeatedly.
 In such shallows I put down aerial roots.
 The hallucinations of that adolescence seem just as dazzling to me now, after years of dimmer pursuits.

 Torchlit processions of haloed, oversexed surfers continue now as they did in my youth; outriggers slap, royal palms curve out of the twilit sand.
 The sun sets here the way it used to; cause and effect sit on the same beach, looking much the same.
-Child sailors and cardboard cygnets gliding around like cutout dreams against the violet sun are an inkling that one day the navigators will return, married to real swans in a real sunset, and, as far as I know, they do.
+Child sailors and cardboard cygnets gliding around like cutout dreams against the violet sun are an inkling that one day the navigators will return, married to real swans in a real sunset, and, as far as I know, some do.

-I wrote this on Duke’s Beach in Waikiki from 5:02 to 5:39 pm on July 10th, 2003, and rewrote it on August 19th and 20th, 2003, in Kailua, and on July 5th and 6th, 2013, at Torrey Pines in La Jolla.
+This is a poem to my wife, who was and is (in a quantum world) the future source of my oldest dreams.
+I wrote this on Duke’s Beach in Waikiki, from 5:02 to 5:39 pm, July 10th, 2003, and rewrote it on August 19th and 20th, 2003, in Kailua, and on July 5th and 6th, 2013, at Torrey Pines in La Jolla.